bellaloc/HartJewelers/README.md

 To preview the site live on your local machine during development:

 - **Option 1: Using VS Code Live Server extension**
-  1. Open the `jowenly` folder in VS Code.
+  1. Open the `website` folder in VS Code.
   2. Install the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) if you don't have it.
   3. Right-click on `index.html` and select **Open with Live Server**.
   4. Your default browser will open a local server (usually `http://127.0.0.1:5500`), and you can see your site live.